-Let us consider the fact that conception takes place in the womb, which is a place of complete darkness.
-The developing fetus, which symbolizes a developing Christian, is blind and naked, and is living in a bag of lukewarm water that is neither cold nor hot.
+Conception takes place in the womb, which is a place of complete darkness.
+The developing fetus is blind and naked, and is living in a bag of lukewarm water that is neither cold nor hot.
 During its time in the womb it is fed through the umbilical cord, so all of its needs are taken care of, and it has need of nothing.
 What we have here is a description of the church at Laodicea.